realityexpander/How_to_program_from_ground_up/13-Conclusion.md

     >   - https://youtu.be/9Avfwdk8wfE

 ## My Favorite Book on Learning Kotlin
   - ### <span style="color: yellow; ">  I prefer learning how to program a new language using a book.
 It's usually much more thought out than videos.
 It also forces you to read and write.
-Physical copies are the preferred mode, as you can write notes on the pages, and you IT IS TOTALLTY OK DO THAT. </span>
+Physical copies are the preferred mode, as you can write notes on the pages, and IT IS TOTALLY OK AND RECOMMENDED THAT YOU DO THAT. </span>
   - Big Nerds Ranch Guide to Kotlin Programming (2nd Edition)
   - https://www.informit.com/store/kotlin-programming-the-big-nerd-ranch-guide-9780136891055